ACM SIGACT - Gödel Prize (original) (raw)

 About the Prize

 The Gödel Prize for outstanding papers in the area of theoretical computer science is sponsored jointly by the European Association for Theoretical Computer Science (EATCS) and the Special Interest Group on Algorithms and Computation Theory of the Association for Computing Machinery (ACM SIGACT).
 This award is presented annually, with the presentation taking place alternately at the EATCS International Colloquium on Automata, Languages, and Programming (ICALP) and the ACM Symposium on Theory of Computing (STOC).
-The 32nd Gödel Prize will be awarded at the 51st International Colloquium on Automata, Languages and Programming (ICALP) in Tallinn, Estonia, July 8-12, 2024.
+The 32nd Gödel Prize was awarded at the 51st International Colloquium on Automata, Languages and Programming (ICALP) in Tallinn, Estonia, July 8-12, 2024.

 The Prize is named in honor of Kurt Gödel in recognition of his major contributions to mathematical logic and of his interest, discovered in a letter he wrote to John von Neumann shortly before von Neumann’s death, in what has become the famous “P versus NP” question.
 The Prize includes an award of USD 5,000.